cyberark/conjur/CONTRIBUTING.md

 [conjur/ci/test_suites/authenticators_k8s/dev/dev_conjur.template.yaml](conjur/ci/test_suites/authenticators_k8s/dev/dev_conjur.template.yaml).
 This isn't a realistic configuration and should not be used for benchmarking.

+### Best Practices

+It is very important that all new functionality includes unit, integration, and end-to-end tests to ensure code behaves as expected.

+- **Unit Tests** - unit tests should be written in RSpec, be stateless, and execute very fast.
+The code being tested should accept dependencies in its initializer.
+This allows us to take advantage of dependency injenction.
+All functionality outside a class should be mocked.
+If network mocking is required, please use VCR.
+- Integration Tests - integration tests are written in RSpec.
+They test the interaction between classes.
+Integration tests will generally take two forms:
+   - Controller Integration Tests - tests which exercise the Controllers.
+These tests are heavier and likely require setup and teardown.
+Controller Integration Tests should be used to validate endpoint workflows.
+These workflows should include happy and sad paths, but validating all possible paths should be handled in Command Class Integration Tests.
+   - Command Class Integration Tests - tests which exercise a command class.
+Command classe initializers should include all objects used by the command class.
+This allows us to mock all external objects.
+Command class integrations should be stateless and very fast.
+All possible happy and sad paths should be exercised.
+If network mocking is required, VCR should be used.
+- End-to-End Tests - end-to-end tests are written in Cucumber using the Gherkin syntax.
+End-to-end tests exercise Conjur from the outside.
+End-to-end tests provide confidence that features work as defined by the Product Owner.
+These tests should test common workflows, but should not test large numbers of sad path scenarios as they are very expensive to run.

 ### CI Pipeline

 The CI Pipeline is defined in the `Jenkinsfile`, and documented in [CI_README.md](./CI_README.md)

 ### RSpec

+Unit and Integration tests should be written using RSpec.

 RSpec tests are easy to run from within the `conjur` server container: